TimoSalomaki/Remote-Work-and-Study-Resources/README.md

 - More free tools with proper categories for both distance learning and remote work
 - More hiqh quality articles for students to ease in the transition to distance learning
 - Translations into other languages.
 I will provide the Finnish translation soon but other languages are up for grabs.

+## IANAL (I Am Not A Lawyer)

+Even though there's a column for GDPR compliance in each of the lists, it DOES NOT count as a legal advice.
+You're still expected to do the due diligence with a real lawyer or a legal expert to determine if the service really is compliant.
+The way I interpret it for this list is that if the company advertises that they're compliant, there will be a green tick in that column.
+In overall, I don't take any responsibility for the accuracy of the information represented in this list.
+Use at your own risk.

 ## License